 It connects to the internet in the same way your smartphone does, via 3G, 4G, and 5G networks.
 Simply plug it in, and you’re good to go.

-A mobile internet dongle is no substitute for a fixed broadband line in your home, but its versatility can make it incredibly useful for some certain customers.
+A mobile internet dongle is no substitute for a fixed broadband line in your home, because it usually just works for one device at a time.
+But its versatility can make it incredibly useful for some certain people.

 Why you should get a mobile internet dongle: